 Being an expensive endeavor, it will again be feasible to outsource security services to experts in testing companies who possess requisite ISO/IEEE certifications, in addition to years of valuable experience, especially in this era of cyber warfare, newfangled cybercrimes and vicious cyber attacks.

 NASSCOM claims that the current share of cyber-security is likely to rise to US $35 billion from the current US $1.5 billion by the year 2025, and nearly 1000 startups will emerge in the security domain over the next 10 years.

-Hence, digital landscape is going to be the future war zone, and security testing will be a big and sophisticated discipline.
+Hence, the digital landscape is going to be the future war zone, and security testing will be a big and sophisticated discipline.

-Security testing is highly relevant-both in the current and future scenario, and organizations should be either prepared with end-to-end security testing solutions that can be embedded into the SDLC right from the initial stage involving both manual and automated testing processes or should outsource the solutions.
+Security testing is highly relevant-both in the current and future scenario, and organizations should be either prepared with end-to-end software security testing solutions that can be embedded into the SDLC right from the initial stage involving both manual and automated testing processes or should outsource the solutions.

-Overall, a good testing services company with a skilled and experienced team of testers specialized in emerging technologies will be the one to survive the impending cybersecurity onslaught.
+Overall, a good software QA testing services company with a skilled and experienced team of testers specialized in emerging technologies will be the one to survive the impending cybersecurity onslaught.
 Also, there are many open source security tools available in the market that testing companies can use- and we will discuss them in our next blog.

 Astegic, a pure-play QA & Testing services company, with years of experience and learning, is adept at safely leveraging the convergence of cloud, mobility, social computing and web applications through security testing across multiple platforms and networks.
 And is constantly adopting latest tools and techniques to become the future market leader.

 To know more about our software security testing services, visit our page or contact our experts.